nteract/docs-old/commutable/index.md

 Note that the `appendCell` function returns to you a new notebook with the appended cell and does not modify the notebook that you pass it.
-We now have a notebook with a single empty code cell! :tada:
+We now have a notebook with a single empty code cell!

+## Editing the content of an empty code cell

 Now, let's see if we can edit the content of the empty code cell we just added it.
 With commutable, of course we can!